uccser/cs-field-guide/text/en/chapters/data-representation.md

 00000000 00000000 01110010 10101100
 ```

-The following interactive will allow you to convert a unicode character to its UTF-32 representation.
-The unicode character's number is also displayed.
+The following interactive will allow you to convert a Unicode character to its UTF-32 representation.
+The Unicode character's number is also displayed.
 The bits are simply the binary number form of the character number.

 {comment}
 Put UTF-32 interactive here